 dwFlags [in] is a set of flags that modify the behavior of this function.
 The allowed set of flags depends on the type of key specified by the hKey parameter.
 If the key is a symmetric key, this parameter is not used and should be set to zero.
 If the key is an asymmetric key, this can be one of the following values: BCRYPT_PAD_PKCS1, BCRYPT_PAD_PSS.

-Note: this function accepts SHA-1 hashes, which according to NIST SP 800-131A is currently deprecated for digital signature generation and will be disallowed after the end of 2013.
+Note: this function accepts SHA-1 hashes, which according to NIST SP 800-131A is disallowed for digital signature generation.
 SHA-1 is currently legacy-use for digital signature verification.

 7.8.2 BCryptVerifySignature